v-julia/sample_bias/README.md

-# sample_bias
+# The effect of sample bias and experimental artifacts on the statistical phylogenetic analysis of picornaviruses
+### Yulia Vakulenko, Andrei Deviatkin, Alexander Lukashev

-This folder contains scripts that we used to process data for the paper "The effect of sample bias and experimental artifacts on statistical phylogenetic analysis of picornaviruses."
+This folder contains scripts that we used to process data for the paper "The effect of sample bias and experimental artifacts on statistical phylogenetic analysis of picornaviruses". (in review)

+## Required python packages
+- lxml
+- numpy
+- matplotlib
+- seaborn
+- pathlib
+- Biopython

+## Required R packages
+- coda
+- ggplot2
+- grid
+- gridExtra

+## Some useful functions

-## date_distribution.py
+### date_distribution.py

 Gets modification and collection dates from GenBank files defined in script.
 Plots graph and histogram of dates frequency distribution for each GenBank file.

-## fasta2nex.py
+### fasta2nex.py

 Converts fasta file to nexus format.

-### Usage
+#### Usage

 ```
 usage: fasta2nex.py [-h] -input INPUT_FILE